 At the other end of the Embarcadero are Fisherman’s Wharf and Pier 39, a zany and exciting neighborhood that showcases San Francisco’s portside past and fun present.
 Here you’ll find plenty of amazing fish and seafood markets with their own unique spin on the SF clam chowder classic.
 Wander around the docks and meet some of San Francisco’s cutest attractions—the sea lions that live on Pier 39’s K Dock!
 Explore what’s in the water and get the ultimate San Francisco experience (no matter the weather) on the Fog Bridge.
 Inside, enjoy a unique perspective on the bay and the bridge from the Fisher Bay Observatory Gallery—and watch for a visit from your new sea lion friends.

 Get on the Cable Car Faster

-First Red Route bus starts at 9:00 am from South Corner of Geary and Powell Streets (Union Square) just one block from the hotel.
-Take the bus and get off at Golden Gate Bridge North stop and transfer to the Green Route bus for Sausalito (First Bus is at 10:15 am).
+The First Red Route bus starts at 9:00 am from the South Corner of Geary and Powell Streets (Union Square), just one block from the hotel.
+Take the bus, get off at Golden Gate Bridge North stop, and transfer to the Green Route bus for Sausalito (the First Bus is at 10:15 am).

 1St.
 Stop at Horseshoe Bay

-Horseshoe Bay is located in San Francisco, CA and is approximately two miles from Sausalito.
+Horseshoe Bay is located in San Francisco, CA, approximately two miles from Sausalito.
 The bay makes a great place to take out a kayak or paddleboard.
 Crabbing and fishing are also popular activities.